aras-p/ToyPathTracer/readme.md

 "PC" is AMD ThreadRipper 1950X 3.4GHz (SMT disabled, 16c/16t), "Mac" is late 2013 MacBookPro 2.3GHz (4c/8t).

-A lot of stuff in the implementation migth be totally suboptimal or using the tech (e.g. ISPC) in a "wrong" way.
+A lot of stuff in the implementation migth be totally suboptimal or using the tech in a "wrong" way.
 Unity+Burst implementation is likely both suboptimal, and using a super-super-early version of the Burst compiler too.

 I know it's just a simple toy, ok :)